optimizely/android-sdk/test-app/README.md

 ## Experiments Run

-The experiments run in this demo app are part of the mobile-test@optimizely.com account.

 We run the following experiment:
   - Background change in second activity, which is loaded after the splash screen.